 We’re an über friendly community of queer furries, furries and queer people of all different faiths, and their allies.
 We’re a diverse bunch, and we like it that way.
-Life’s too short to spend it bickering over which religion is best or judging others for their sexual attraction or furry interests, and none of that makes God love you or me any more or any less than He already does.
+Life’s too short to spend it bickering over which religion is best or judging others for their sexual attraction or furry interests.

 As far as discussions go, it’s important for everyone to remember this is a safe zone for lesbian, gay, bisexual, transgender, intersex/androgynous, or questioning individuals (LGBTIQ) and their allies.
 In all of our freedom in discussion, please remember that these are not open for debate, neither are you welcome to proselytize.
 Many found their way here from other communities where their orientation, gender identity, religious faith or lack thereof were not welcome, but here they will ~always~ be welcome.
 We are not a community which is usually in the habit of deleting posts or making people walk the plank, but we will take steps necessary to preserve the safe zone described above for all of our members.
 Yes, we have a plank *nod*.

 In the same way that there is diversity of species which make up our collective furry natures, there is diversity in gender identities and sexual orientations which are inborn in everyone.
 That often comes as a shock to those who try to see everything in black and white.

 There is very little which is off-topic.
 Ask a question, share your beliefs, a book or movie review, a poem, or any current event you think would be of interest.
 Share what’s on your heart, promote a pertinent site or organization.
-YouTubes and polls are okay if they are related to LGBTIQ, Christianity or other faiths, or being furry.
-You might have a praise report or prayer request.
+YouTubes and polls are okay if they are related to LGBTIQ, faith or spirituality, or being furry.
+You might have a prayer request.
 Give your testimony or give a hug.